roookeee/datus/README.md

 \* = when following the single responsibility pattern business logic (e.g. businessful `.map`-steps) should be extracted to a class instead of an inline lamda

 ## Examples
-Two short examples are shown for the immutable and mutable API of *datus*.
-Please refer to the USAGE.md for an extensive guide on *datus*.
+The following examples outline the general usage of both the immutable and mutable API of *datus*.
+Please refer to the [USAGE.md](https://github.com/roookeee/datus/blob/master/USAGE.md) for an extensive guide on *datus*.
 #### Immutable object API example
 ```java